grotius-cnc/stable/README.md

 http://www.linuxcnc.org/testing-stretch-rtpreempt/
 choose the 1.2 or 1.3 gb version, and you are on.

+Advise : first update the new installation with synaptic package manager before installing & compiling the custom linuxcnc installation.
+Have fun !!

 If you do not already have git, install it by saying

 ## $ sudo apt-get install git